franciscovillaescusa/CAMELS/docs/source/subfind.rst

    /Subhalo/SubhaloVmaxRad  Dataset {22315}
    /Subhalo/SubhaloWindMass Dataset {22315}

-The catalogues contain two main groups:
+The catalogs contain two main groups:

 - ``Group``.
 This group contains the properties of the halos.
 - ``Subhalos``.
 This group contains the properties of the subhalos.
 Galaxies are generally considered to be subhalos with stellar mass larger than 0.

-A detailed description of the different blocks in the catalogues can be found `here <https://www.tng-project.org/data/docs/specifications/#sec2>`_.
+A detailed description of the different blocks in the catalogs can be found `here <https://www.tng-project.org/data/docs/specifications/#sec2>`_.

 ..
 Note::